 Visit Capbreton (Aquitaine, France)Photo Gallery

-Capbreton is north of Bayonne and Biarritz in the south-west corner of France - where the river Adour ends it’s passage to the sea.
+The resort of Capbreton is north of Bayonne and Biarritz in south-west France, at the point where the river Adour ends its passage to the sea.

 On the outskirts of Cap Breton you’ll discover the Forest of Gascogne – you can’t miss it as it spans over a million hectares and occupies 45 % of the surface of Aquitaine, Gironde, the Landes and Lot–et–Garonne.
 Originally the forest was planted to extract pine resin, but now much of the wood is cut commercially.

 See more of the popular resorts and beaches in Aquitaine

 Visit near Capbreton with France This Way reviews